U.S. Lawmakers Accuse Korea of "Discriminating Against U.S. Companies"

 Simultaneous Response to FTA Joint Committee and Tariff Ruling

-Amid simultaneous concerns over the Coupang personal information leak and U.S. criticism regarding Korea's online platform regulatory legislation, Yeo Han-koo, Trade Minister for Trade Negotiations at the Ministry of Trade, Industry and Energy, who is currently visiting the United States, has sought to address the situation by stating, "We need to respond to each issue separately."
-His intention is to prevent the domestic personal information protection issue from expanding into a narrative of "discrimination against U.S. tech companies" in the United States, while also conducting extensive outreach during his visit.
+As concerns from the United States over Korea's online platform regulatory legislation coincide with the Coupang personal data leak incident, Yeo Han-koo, Trade Minister for Trade Negotiations at the Ministry of Trade, Industry and Energy, who is currently visiting the U.S., has stepped in to address the situation, stating, "We need to respond to each issue separately."
+His intention is to prevent the domestic data protection issue from expanding into a narrative of "discrimination against U.S. tech companies" in the U.S., while also conducting extensive persuasion efforts during his visit.

-On the 11th (local time), at Dulles International Airport near Washington, D.C., Minister Yeo told reporters regarding the recent controversy over the Coupang personal information leak, "The essence of the matter lies in the large-scale data breach and the subsequent inadequate response," adding, "It is important to approach this issue without conflating it with trade or diplomatic matters."
-He prefaced his remarks by saying, "The U.S. government has never officially raised this issue with us," and emphasized, "The Korean government is not targeting or taking discriminatory action against any specific company."
+On the 11th (local time), at Dulles International Airport near Washington, D.C., Yeo met with reporters and addressed the recent controversy surrounding Coupang's data leak, saying, "The essence of the matter lies in the large-scale data breach and the subsequent inadequate response," and emphasized, "It is necessary to approach this without conflating it with trade or diplomatic issues."
+He added, "The U.S. government has not officially raised any issue regarding this matter," and stressed, "The Korean government is not targeting or discriminating against any specific company."

-Coupang Korea's shares are 100% owned by its U.S.-listed parent company, Coupang Inc., and more than 70% of Coupang Inc.'s voting rights are held by Chairman Bom Kim.
-For this reason, some U.S. media outlets, think tanks, and congressional staffers have claimed that the Korean National Assembly's response signals preemptive regulation of U.S. tech companies.
-Minister Yeo's remarks are seen as an effort to counter this perception.
+Coupang Korea's shares are 100% owned by its U.S.-listed parent company, Coupang Inc., with more than 70% of Coupang Inc.'s voting rights held by Chairman Kim Beom-seok.
+For this reason, some U.S. media, think tanks, and congressional staffers argue that the Korean National Assembly's response signals a preemptive regulation against U.S. tech companies.
+Yeo's remarks are interpreted as an effort to counter such perceptions.

-Regarding the online platform regulatory legislation being pursued in the Korean National Assembly, Minister Yeo acknowledged, "It is true that the U.S. side has concerns," and stated, "It is necessary to clearly explain the policy and legislative intentions."
-He added, "In particular, members of the U.S. Senate and House of Representatives, as well as digital industry associations, are actively voicing their opinions," and said, "During this visit, I will conduct broad outreach to explain the Korean government's legislative intent and seek understanding."
+Regarding the online platform regulatory legislation being promoted in the Korean National Assembly, Yeo acknowledged, "It is true that the U.S. side has concerns," and said, "It is necessary to clearly explain the policy and legislative intent."
+He continued, "In particular, U.S. Senators, Representatives, and digital industry associations are actively voicing their opinions," and added, "During this visit, I will conduct broad outreach to explain the exact legislative intent of the Korean government and seek understanding."

-The U.S. administration and Congress have openly expressed dissatisfaction, arguing that this bill could effectively function as a regulation targeting U.S. companies.
-It is expected that Minister Yeo will meet with Republican Congressman Darrell Issa, who has criticized Korean regulations as "anti-American digital regulation."
-Congressman Issa recently published an op-ed directly accusing the Korean government and National Assembly of "discriminating against U.S. companies."
+The U.S. administration and Congress have openly expressed dissatisfaction, arguing that this bill could effectively function as a regulation targeting American companies.
+It is expected that Yeo will also meet with Republican Congressman Darrell Issa, who has criticized the Korean regulation as an "anti-American digital regulation."
+In a recent media contribution, Congressman Issa directly accused the Korean government and National Assembly of "discriminating against U.S. companies."

-Another government official commented, "Korea's online platform legislation is based on domestic normative objectives such as consumer protection and ensuring market fairness, but the U.S. tends to view it primarily in the context of digital trade and service market barriers," adding, "There is a clash of perspectives in this discussion."
-In fact, the United States Trade Representative (USTR) and the U.S. Congress have recently strengthened their stance of defining digital trade as a non-tariff barrier area on par with manufacturing.
+Another government official stated, "Korea's online platform legislation is based on domestic normative objectives of consumer protection and ensuring market fairness, but the U.S. side tends to view it mainly in the context of digital trade and service market barriers," adding, "There is a clash of perspectives in the discussion framework."
+In fact, the Office of the United States Trade Representative (USTR) and the U.S. Congress have recently strengthened their stance of defining digital trade as a "non-tariff barrier area equivalent to manufacturing."

-Minister Yeo addressed the postponement of the "Korea-U.S. Free Trade Agreement (FTA) Joint Committee" meeting, which was to discuss non-tariff barrier issues, by stating, "We are closely coordinating the schedule and agenda with the USTR," and "We will set a date as soon as preparations are complete."
-He added, "Key issues are being communicated and handled constructively at both the top and working levels."
+Regarding the postponement of the "Korea-U.S. Free Trade Agreement (FTA) Joint Committee" meeting, where the two countries agreed to discuss non-tariff barrier issues, Yeo said, "We are closely coordinating the schedule and agenda with the USTR," and added, "We will set the date as soon as preparations are complete."
+He further commented, "Key issues are being discussed constructively through ongoing communication at both the top and working levels."

-Regarding the expectation that the U.S. Supreme Court will soon issue a ruling on the agreement to lower mutual tariffs between Korea and the U.S. to 15%, Minister Yeo said, "There are many variables in the outcome, so it is difficult to predict," and explained, "A key purpose of this visit is to listen broadly to the opinions of the U.S. government, law firms, and trade experts, and to prepare for various scenarios."
+Regarding the prospect that the U.S. Supreme Court will soon issue a ruling on the agreement to lower mutual tariffs between Korea and the U.S. to 15%, Yeo said, "There are too many variables in the outcome to make any predictions," and explained, "A key purpose of this visit is to broadly listen to the opinions of the U.S. government, law firms, and trade experts, and to prepare for various scenarios."

-During his visit, Minister Yeo is scheduled to meet successively with USTR representative Jamieson Greer, members of the U.S. Congress, and industry lobbying group officials, before returning to Korea on the 15th.
-He emphasized, "We will respond with the national interest as our top priority, ensuring that the Korean government's position is accurately conveyed and understood by the U.S. side."
+During his visit, Yeo plans to meet successively with U.S. congressional officials, including USTR representative Jamieson Greer, and industry lobbying group representatives, before returning to Korea on the 15th.
+He emphasized, "I will respond with the national interest as the top priority, so that the Korean government's exact position is reflected and can be understood by the U.S. side."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.